qmk/qmk_firmware/users/ericgebhart/readme.md

 Overview
 ========

+This is as much a keymap framework as it is a keymap.
+It can take many shapes with just a few configuration choices.
+Base layers, Mods, thumb clusters, edge_keys, all can be changed with just a configuration option.
+There are over 25 base layouts to choose from, as well as multiple choices of navigation, mouse, media, symbols, and keypads.
+Home row mods come in a few flavors or none, in a mod layer which is easily understandable and can be turned on or off, or switched.
+There are Miryoku options for everything if that is your thing.

-An easily configurable keymap for keymap exploration.
+This is an easily configurable keymap for keymap exploration.
 It is for primarily for minimalist, ortho split keyboards but does support some rectangles.
+It´s first keyboard was an Ergodox-ez many years ago.
+My daily driver is now a Kyria or a Corne, but I still use an original dactyl, rebound and ergodox-ez regularly.

-It is Language
+The framework is Language
-agnostic, has Multiple layouts (20+ base layers), multiple mods or not, home row mods or not, a variety of thumb layouts, mouse/no mouse, smart lock layers and mods, N-Shot mods like callum's, swapper.
+agnostic, has Multiple layouts (25+ base layers), multiple mods or not, home row mods or not, a variety of thumb layouts, mouse/no mouse, smart lock layers and mods, N-Shot mods like callum's, swapper.
 Combos, tap_hold, accented keys, alternate shifted keys, automatic custom